CBR (AM): History

-CBR

 As early as 1956, the CBC had begun considering separate stations in Edmonton and Calgary in order to rectify CBX's weak signal in Calgary. on October 1, 1964, the original CBX transmitter was decommissioned.
 The single station was split into two distinct 50,000-watt stations: one serving Edmonton and one serving Calgary.
 The Edmonton station kept the CBX call sign but moved to a frequency of 740 kHz.
 The Calgary station retained CBX's former frequency of 1010 kHz and clear-channel designation under the call sign CBR.

-Nested FM

 On March 16, 2006, the Canadian Radio-television and Telecommunications Commission (CRTC) approved an application by the station to implement a new, nested FM transmitter in Calgary.
 It would simulcast the AM programming, due to the AM signal's poor reception in some parts of the city.
 This new FM signal, CBR-1-FM 99.1 was launched on November 28, 2006.
 In recent years, the CBC has branded 99.1 as the main transmitter, even though 1010 AM is technically the main station.
 Various other AM and FM rebroadcasters have been installed throughout southern Alberta to carry CBR's programming.
 On December 19, 2008, the licensee proposed to use a subsidiary communications authority (SCA) channel to broadcast multi-cultural programs.

-New AM site

 On July 7, 2011, the CRTC approved an application by the CBC to relocate CBR's transmitter and antenna array from their original site in southeast Calgary.
 They would be moved to a site 25 km to the northeast in Rocky View County.
 Despite changing the transmitter's location, all other technical parameters would remain unchanged.
 The move was completed in 2013.